hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/hello-world.md

 ```

 HotRod connected to the database schema, retrieved the table details, and produced the persistence code.
 It created the following files:

-* `src/main/java/app/daos/EmployeeImpl.java`
+* `src/main/java/app/daos/EmployeeVO.java`
 * `src/main/java/app/daos/primitives/EmployeeDAO.java`
-* `src/main/java/app/daos/primitives/EmployeeVO.java`
+* `src/main/java/app/daos/primitives/Employee.java`
 * `src/main/resources/mappers/primitives-employee.xml`

-Note that since the `EmployeeImpl.java` is designed to include custom code, it's always created the first time, but it's never
+Note that since the `EmployeeVO.java` is designed to include custom code, it's never
-overwritten afterwards.
+overwritten.
 The other files are always overwritten to keep them current with the latest database structure.

 ## Part 3 &mdash; The Application